AdaOliveira/Introducing-LCY/README.md

-# Introducing-LCY
+# Introducing-izna

-Web project to introduce the K-pop idol, Lee ChaeYeon.
+Web project to introduce the K-pop girl group, izna.